tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step4_paths_object.md

 However, with this API, the parameters can't all be passed with the same call &mdash; you use only the parameters you want for the call you're making.
 (For example, you can't pass zip code *and* city name *and* lat/long, etc. in the same request.)
 As a result, it wouldn't make sense to use defaults for each parameter.

 {: .tip}
-In Swagger UI's display, each path is collapsed by default.
+Swagger's UI collapses each path by default.
 You can set whether the initial display is collapsed or open using the [`docExpansion` parameter in Swagger UI](https://github.com/swagger-api/swagger-ui#parameters).
 This `docExpansion` parameter is for Swagger UI and isn't part of the OpenAPI spec.
 Swagger UI has more than [20 different parameters](https://github.com/swagger-api/swagger-ui#parameters) of its own that control its display.
 For example, if you don't want the `Models` section to appear, add the parameter `defaultModelsExpandDepth: -1` in your Swagger UI file.

 ## Note about parameter dependencies